Becoming an Esperança Volunteer Surgeon

 Think you're ready for a surgical mission with us?

-In order to start the application process, please email Esperança’s Surgical Program Director, Charlie Fulks, to discuss details about your interests and possible dates.
+In order to start the application process, please email Esperança’s International Program Director, Anna Ortiz, to discuss details about your interests and possible dates.
 Once your mission dates and team members are finalized, Esperança will provide you with the volunteer application and proceed with processing your documents.
-The application process includes that each team member send in copies of their license, diploma, CV, etc.
+The application process requires that each team member submit copies of their license, diploma, CV, etc.

 We look forward to building a relationship with you as a member of our Volunteer Surgical Program.
 Your generous donation of time, talents, and resources is truly appreciated.
 We thank you for joining us in this precious life-changing work.